Ewedo: Early life and coronation

-Efabo, being the sole heir of Oba Ehenmihen, was then entrusted to the care of a priest of Ugbo during his father's lifetime.
-Following his father's demise, Prince Efabo returned home and ascended to the throne as Oba at Usama, assuming the regal title Ewedo.
-Prior to his coronation, he grew increasingly concerned about the influence and authority wielded by the Uzama Nihinron ("kingmakers"), which rivalled that of the Oba.
-In response, he resolved to relocate the seat of his government from Usama, located amidst the Uzama Nihinron, to the current palace site in Benin City.
-Collaborating with Ogiamwen, a formidable chief who owned the land designated for the palace, Ewedo discreetly arranged the necessary preparations for his move without prior notification to the Uzama Nihinron until the day of his coronation.
+As the only son of Oba Ehenmihen, Efabo was placed under the care of a priest of Ugbo while his father was still alive.
+After Ehenmihen's death, Efabo returned to Benin and was crowned Oba at Usama, taking the regnal name Ewedo.
+Before his coronation, he had become concerned about the authority of the Uzama Nihinron ("kingmakers"), whose influence rivalled that of the Oba.
+To reduce their power, he moved the royal seat from Usama, which was close to the Uzama Nihinron, to the site of the present palace in Benin City.
+With the support of Ogiamwen, a chief who owned the land, Ewedo arranged the relocation discreetly and revealed his plan to the Uzama Nihinron only on the day of his coronation.